R38 Stanford Integrated Cardiovascular/

 — Trainees are invited to present at CVI's monthly Research Roundtable Series.

-— Trainees are also invited to participate in CVI's annual Postdoc Symposium, at which they are eligible for a presentation award.
+— Trainees are also invited to participate in CVI's annual Early Career Symposium, at which they are eligible for a presentation award.

 — Trainees may request grant and manuscript feedback and support from CVI staff, as well as write-ups of their publications for CVI's website.

-— You must have an MD with or without an additional PhD
+— You must have MD or dual degree with MD

 — Must be a US citizen or permanent resident